 Use a message style appropriate for personal communication

-As with “banner blindness”, over-designed mass marketing messages and generic, impersonal notifications don’t get our attention.
+Over-designed mass marketing messages and generic, impersonal notifications don’t get our attention.
 It’s because as soon as we see a message that isn’t written specifically for us, we afford it less importance.
 Experience has taught us that generic content is rarely as important or relevant as a personal note from someone.
 With this in mind, we strongly recommend you cut back on the imagery, the full screen takeovers, the animated gifs and the beautifully styled content with headers, bullets and all the slick formatting and grammar.

 You don’t spend hours designing and formatting your message for a friend when all you want to do is have a personal chat - so why do it when talking to your customers?
 Just use short-hand writing in your messages and use a message style appropriate for having a conversation.
 They will feel more like a one-to-one communication.
 You’ll see engagement rates go up as a result.